 - Prepare Condiments (Optional): If using them, prepare homemade ketchup and homemade tartar sauce.
 Set the saucepan of ketchup somewhere to cool and cover and refrigerate tartar sauce until ready to serve.

 - Prepare the Chips: Add chopped potatoes to a large bowl.
 Add garlic-infused olive oil and toss with your hands to coat.
 Add salt and pepper and toss again to coat.
-Place the the air fryer basket in your Instant Pot Duo Crisp Air Fryer (or a comparable air fryer) and spray it with avocado oil cooking spray.
+Spray the air fryer basket with avocado oil cooking spray.
 Add the potatoes to the basket and evenly distribute.
 Add the air fryer lid to the Instant Pot Duo Crisp (or put your air fryer basket in your comparable air fryer).
 Press the "Air Fry" button, set temperature to 400°F, set the timer for 7 minutes, and press the "Start" button (this procedure will differ for other air fryer models - consult your manual).
 Cook for 21 minutes at 400°F or until the chips are tender and golden brown, tossing the basket every 7 minutes.* Once cooked, pour the chips from the air fryer basket onto a baking sheet and keep them in a place to keep warm, such as an oven set to 200°F.

 - Prepare the Fish: Meanwhile, while the chips are cooking, dry the haddock fillets as best you can with paper towels and place on a cutting board.
 Using a sharp knife, carefully slice the fillets in half lengthwise to make 6 smaller fillets (which I refer to as “mini-fillets.)”

 - Set up your Dredging Stations: Place 3 medium-sized bowls and a large piece of parchment paper on the countertop.
 The bowls are your “dredging stations.”
-To Dredging Station #1, add tapioca flour, ¼ tsp of sea salt and ¼ tsp pepper, and whisk to combine.
+To Dredging Station #1, add tapioca flour, ¼ teaspoon of sea salt and ¼ teaspoon pepper, and whisk to combine.
 To Dredging Station #2, add 1 large egg and oil, and whisk until egg is beaten and the oil is thoroughly mixed in egg.
-To Dredging Station #3, add quinoa flour, ½ tsp paprika, ½ tsp sea salt and ¼ tsp ground black pepper, and whisk to combine.
+To Dredging Station #3, add quinoa flour, ½ teaspoon paprika, ½ teaspoon sea salt and ¼ teaspoon ground black pepper, and whisk to combine.